SAP-samples/cloud-sf-extension-cap-sample/mission/scp-setup/README.md

    ![entitlement04](./images/entitlement04.png)

-5. Check if you have entitlement to SAP HANA Cloud, if not configure the entitlements in the same way for **SAP HANA Cloud** service with **hana** service plan.

 ### B: Create a SAP HANA Cloud Instance
 For this tutorial, a SAP HANA Cloud Instance is necessary.
 Use the following steps for activating it: